iamtalwinder/notes/MIS/notes/4-mis.md

 ### Short

-1. What is OAS in management information system?
+1. What is OAS in management information system? `important`
 2. What are sub systems in MIS?
 3. What are the pitfalls in the development of MIS? `important`
 4. What are the pitfalls in the planning of MIS?